aergoio/merkle-bridge/docs/wallet.rst

 Bridge Transfers
 ----------------

-The transfer_to_sidechain method performs the folloging:
+The transfer_to_sidechain method performs the following:

 - lock assets in the bridge contract
 - wait for the next anchor on sidechain
 - create a merkle proof of lock in the anchored state
 - mint the asset on the sidechain with the merkle proof

-The transfer_from_sidechain method performs the folloging:
+The transfer_from_sidechain method performs the following:

 - brun assets in the bridge contract
 - wait for the next anchor on mainnet